 Dr Benedict Wilkinson

-Ben is Interim Deputy Director and Senior Research Fellow in the Policy Institute at King’s College London.
-He joined the Policy Institute as a Research Associate in 2013, having studied for a PhD under the supervision of Professor Sir Lawrence Freedman in King’s College London’s Department of War Studies.
+Ben a Senior Research Fellow at the Policy Institute.
+He joined the institute as a Research Associate in 2013, having studied for a PhD under the supervision of Professor Sir Lawrence Freedman in King’s College London’s Department of War Studies.
 He was appointed as a Research Fellow in 2014 and a Senior Research Fellow in 2015.
 From 2013 to 2015, Ben also held a Lectureship in the Defence Studies Department and acted as a member of the Senior Directing Staff at the Royal College of Defence Studies.
 Prior to this, Ben held roles outside academia, working as Head of Security and Counter-Terrorism at Royal United Services Institute (RUSI) between 2010 and 2012.

 Ben’s research seeks to tackle a range of societal issues using rigorous social science research.
 His primary interests and academic background is in the fields of defence and security, with a specific interest in terrorism, extremism and, more recently, integration.
 Since he joined the Policy Institute at King’s, Ben has supplemented this with a growing interest in other areas of public policy such as public service provision and reform, mental health policy, and higher education and further education policy.